- Ski Weekends

 “Great variety, lively, superb all-rounder”

-The neighbouring resorts of Zell am See and Kaprun offer a combined 140 kilometres of piste and are ideal for all abilities with beginners, intermediates and families particularly well-catered for.
-The skiing includes guaranteed snow on the Kitzsteinhorn glacier (3,029 metres) and a free and efficient ski bus network connects the two areas.
+The neighbouring resorts of Zell am See and Kaprun offer a combined 140 kilometres of piste and, with the link to the Ski Circus Saalbach (December 2019), the ‘Ski Alpin Card’ offers over 400 kilometres of piste.
+Beginners, intermediates and families are particularly well-catered for and there is guaranteed snow on the Kitzsteinhorn glacier (3,029 metres).
+A free and efficient ski bus network connects Zell am See and Kaprun.

 Zell am See enjoys a stunning lakeside setting and a picturesque, traffic-free, cobbled resort centre with a great selection of shops, bars, cafes and restaurants.
 Kaprun is less than 10 kilometres from Zell am See, slightly smaller than its lakeside neighbour and offers skiing from the resort and on the glacier.
 There is lively après-ski and nightlife in both resorts.